A Transformer-Based Contrastive Learning Approach for Few-Shot Sign Language Recognition: Proposed Model

 \subsection{One-Shot and Few-Shot Classification}

-Once the embedding vector is obtained from the input video, it lies in a $n$-dimensional space.
-The mapping from the input video to the embedding vector should be semantic.
-In other words, given a distance metric, vectors representing inputs of the same class must be closer in space, while vectors of inputs of different classes must be further apart.
+The embedding of an input video lies in a $d$-dimensional space.
+The mapping should be semantic: under a given distance metric, vectors of the same class must be close, and vectors of different classes far apart.

-The classification step relies on the vector representation of the input videos and the similarities or distances between them.
-Therefore, the classification consists in taking a few examples of each class and compare the distance of new input vector to each one of them.
-The example that is closer to the input will define the class of the prediction.
-Different methods to perform this operation were tested, such as k-Nearest Neighbors, Cosine Similarity and Prototypical Networks.
-The results will be describe in next sections.
+Classification then reduces to comparing the embedding of a new input against the embeddings of a few labeled reference examples (the \emph{support set}) of each candidate class; the closest references determine the prediction.
+Crucially, the support classes may be entirely disjoint from the classes used to train the encoder.
+We evaluate three classification rules: $k$-nearest neighbors, cosine similarity, and Prototypical Networks.